bansalrachita/VaccineDistributionProblem/README.md

-# VaccineDistributionProblem
+# Vaccine Distribution System Problem
 ##Pre-requisites
- *Java SWING
+ * Java SWING
- *Java development ID
+ * Java development ID

 ##Problem Statement
 The objective of this research project is to build a vaccine inventory management and distribution system that will